January 12, 2022

 This is an affiliate link.

-We loved test driving the Tracy Anderson Online Studio.
+I loved test driving the Tracy Anderson Online Studio.

 Just in case you aren’t familiar with her, Tracy Anderson is a fitness instructor who developed a unique workout method that’s launched her into a Hollywood fitness instructor and mega fitness brand.